Maximising the Nutritional Value of Liver: Tips and Recipes

 Despite its high nutrient content, consuming liver in large amounts could lead to iron overload, especially in individuals with hereditary haemochromatosis.

-Conversely, some people might experience liver allergies, which result in like itching, swelling, or abdominal pain.
+Conversely, some people might experience liver allergies, which result in symptoms like itching, swelling, or abdominal pain.

 Risk FactorsConsiderations